-Where fault for a car accident is contested, if you cannot prove that the other driver caused the accident, you will lose and recover nothing.
-So, you cannot take a chance on this.
-If there is going to be a fight over fault, especially if that fight will be waged in a court that applies the technical rules of evidence, then there is too much at stake for you to go it alone, and you need a car accident lawyer's help.
+Where fault for a car accident is contested, if you cannot prove that the other driver caused the accident, you'll likely recover nothing.
+Don't take a chance in this area.
+If there's going to be a fight over fault, especially if that fight will be waged in a court that applies the technical rules of evidence, then there's too much at stake for you to go it alone, and you need a car accident lawyer's help.

-2. How much are your out-of-pocket expenses for such things as medical bills and lost income?
+2. How much are your out-of-pocket damages for such things as medical bills and lost income?

-You might be comfortable settling your own claims if your out-of-pocket expenses are $2,000, $3,000 or $5,000, but you might not want to handle your own claims if these out-of-pocket expenses are $15,000 or $20,000 or more.
-You have to decide at what level your case is too big to handle yourself, and your personal choking point may be higher or lower than these figures.
+You might be comfortable settling your own claim if your out-of-pocket losses (medical bills, lost income, vehicle damage, rental car, etc.) add up to a few thousand dollars, but $10,000 or $20,000 or more is another story.
+You have to decide at what level your case is too big to handle yourself, and your personal point of demarcation may be higher or lower than someone else's.

-3. How seriously were you injured and how long did it take you to recover?
+3. How seriously were you injured and how long did/will it take you to recover?

-If you had a serious injury such as a broken bone or a herniated disk that affected you for a long time, and especially if you have a permanent injury that will haunt you the rest of your life, you have a potentially large claim and should hire a lawyer to present it professionally.
+If you had a serious injury such as a broken bone or a herniated disk that affected you for a long time, and especially if you have a permanent injury that could linger for years, you have a potentially large claim and should hire a lawyer to present it professionally.

-These last two questions are different ways of saying that the larger your claim and the more that is at stake, the smarter it is to have a professional on your side.
-As a general rule of thumb, the larger the case, the harder the other side resists the claim.
-Learn more about car accident claim value.
+(Note: Thee two above questions are different ways of saying that the larger your claim and the more that is at stake, the more critical it is to have a professional on your side.
+As a general rule of thumb, the larger the case, the harder the other side fights.
+Learn more about car accident claim value.)

 4. Are you going to court?

-5. Are you willing to invest 5 to 10 hours learning how to settle car accident claims, and then actually presenting your claim?
+5. Are you willing to invest time learning how to settle a car accident claim, and then actually present your claim?

 If you simply do not want to spend time figuring out the claim process and how to make your best case, hire a lawyer and let them to their thing.